Gender pay gap: progress and ongoing commitment

 See what we're doing to close our gender pay gap.

-Our gender pay gap results measured in April 2023, and published on Welcome to GOV.UK in April 2024, found our gender pay gap is at the narrowest since pay reporting was introduced in 2017/18.
+Our gender pay gap results measured in April 2024, and published on the Gender Pay Gap Service website, found our gender pay gap is at its lowest levels since pay reporting was introduced in 2017/18.

-The median* pay gap is now 0.0%.
+The median gender pay gap is -0.65% for April 2024, compared to 0% in 2023 and 4.3% in 2021.
 This is the difference between the hourly pay of the man and the woman in the middle of a list of hourly pay ordered from highest to lowest paid.
-The median pay gap decrease by 2.5% compared to the previous year.

-The mean** pay gap is 6.5%.
+The mean gender pay gap was 4.65% in April 2024, which is a decrease of 1.85% on the previous year and an 11.5% reduction from 2021.
 This figure is the difference between the average hourly pay of all the men and women working at the British Red Cross.
-The mean pay gap decreased by 3.8% compared to the previous year.

 We have also continued to invest in our pay strategy across the organisation, focusing on achieving parity within teams and against the market, particularly for our lower paid roles.